FreeCAD/FreeCAD-render/docs/Materials.md

 objects exported to renderers.

 To make things easier, these features heavily rely on the standard Material data system of FreeCAD.
-Introduction to FreeCAD Material system can be found
+An introduction to FreeCAD Material system can be found
 here:
 [FreeCAD Material Introduction](https://wiki.freecadweb.org/Material).

+*Please note that it eventually leads to 2 concepts of "materials":
+FreeCAD Material, the material feature of FreeCAD ; and Rendering material, the material feature of the renderers.*

+You will find below some indications about how to use Materials in Render Workbench.

 ## Adding Material rendering information to objects
 The general workflow to add material rendering information to an object is